 for $\psi^{\nal}\equi\psi^{\nal}(v,p_{\phi})$.

-Note, that the above method of fixing $\mu_t$ is almost a full analog of the conditions used for the geometry degrees of freedom in \cite{cs-con}.
-There, however, the reasoning exploited the existence of ``nicely'' behaving semiclassical sectors through the use of the so called \emph{effective dynamics}.
-Here, as we have not yet investigated the dynamical sector implementing that reasoning directly would be risky.
-Instead, we managed to fix the ambiguity through the considerations on the genuine quantum level.
+Note that this method of fixing $\mu_t$ is almost a full analog of the conditions used for the geometry degrees of freedom in \cite{cs-con}.
+There, however, the reasoning exploited the existence of ``nicely'' behaving semiclassical sectors through the use of the so called \emph{effective dynamic}.
+Here, as we have not yet investigated the dynamical sector, implementing that reasoning directly would be risky.
+Instead, we managed to fix $\mu_t$ through considerations of the genuine quantum formalism.

-In the next section we solve the Schr\"odinger equation \eref{e:16} in order to analyze the dynamics of the system and to discuss the physical properties of the solutions.
+In the next section we solve the Schr\"odinger equation \eref{e:16} in order to analyze the dynamic and to discuss the physical properties of the system.